-In this guide to peer to peer lending I have highlighted some of the main considerations I pay attention to when making investment decisions.
-If you are looking to get your peer to peer lending feet wet, read my current Top 5 Peer to Peer Lending Sites guide and also read the many unbiased peer to peer lending site reviews on Financial Thing.
+In this peer to peer lending guide, I have highlighted some of the main considerations I pay attention to when making investment decisions.
+If you are looking to get your peer to peer lending feet wet, read my current Top 5 Peer to Peer Lending Sites guide and also read the many unbiased peer to peer lending site reviews.
+Thanks for visiting Financial Thing.

 If you enjoyed this page and want to learn more about peer to peer lending, click here and receive my complimentary Top 5 Peer to Peer Lending Sites Report.

 I love feedback, so if you find any errors, omissions or have any improvement suggestions, I invite you to contact me and be a part of contributing to this website.

 Disclaimers: I’m not paid by companies to write articles, nor am I employed by any of the companies I write about.
 In most cases, I have invested or continue to invest my own money through these companies.
 The sign-up links on this website are referral links.
 When you sign up for an account through my website, I receive a referral fee directly from the companies, at no cost to you.
 Your support enables me to continue to operate the Financial Thing website.
 You can read more about my referral links here.

 ** This page is for information purposes only and should not be considered investment advice.
 Opinions expressed on this page are based upon my investing experiences.
 All information was deemed to be correct at the time of writing.
 Peer to peer lending contains risks so never invest more than you can afford to lose. **